akoreman/Compute-Shader-Mesh-Path-Tracing/README.md

 - Phong specular reflections.
 - Lambert diffuse relections.
 - Importance sampling to speed-up convergence.
-- Pathtracing for meshes from Unity gameObjects.
+- Pathtracing for meshes from Unity GameObjects.
 - Support for normal interpolation using barycentric coordinates.
 - Anti-Aliasing by offset resampling.